clokep/relapse/docs/usage/configuration/config_documentation.md

 and login.
 See [here](../../openid.md) for information on how to configure these options.

-For backwards compatibility, it is also possible to configure a single OIDC provider via an `oidc_config` setting.
-This is now deprecated and admins are advised to migrate to the `oidc_providers` format.
-(When doing that migration, use `oidc` for the `idp_id` to ensure that existing users continue to be recognised.)

 Options for each entry include:
 * `idp_id`: a unique identifier for this identity provider.
 Used internally by Relapse; should be a single word such as 'github'.